About the Abbey of St Edmund, Reborn

 Project Patron

 The project patron for the Abbey of St Edmund, Reborn is The Marquess of Bristol.
-Of the project, Frederick said, “I have always loved the Abbey Gardens, which my family owned prior to transferring ownership to the Borough Council, and they will benefit greatly from conservation of the ruins and inspiring interpretation.
+Of the project, Frederick says, “I have always loved the Abbey Gardens, which my family owned prior to transferring ownership to the Borough Council, and they will benefit greatly from conservation of the ruins and inspiring interpretation.
 I think it is a wonderful idea to have the visitor centre with good links to the town centre, making it easy to get to while preserving the peace and tranquillity of the gardens.
 Personally, I feel a strong connection to The Abbey of St Edmund because my title of Hereditary High Steward of the Liberty of St Edmund is almost as old as the Abbey itself – so it feels like we have nearly a thousand years of shared history.
 I very much look forward to being involved with such an ambitious and thoughtful project.”